vebgen/recompat/packages/top-contexts/README.md

 - the API: used to access the backend services,
 - the authentication: used to access the authentication services.

-Following environment variables my be used to provide defaults (a `REACT_APP_` or `NX_` prefix is required):
+Following environment variables may be used to provide defaults (a `REACT_APP_` or `NX_` prefix is required):

 - `API_DOMAIN`: the domain for the API,